 Medical Training Initiative (MTI)

-Before beginning an MTI application, applicants and UK employers must read the Eligibility Criteria section, to ensure that the applicant can meet the minimum eligibility requirements for the ISS, for GMC registration and for the Tier 5 visa.
+Before beginning an MTI application applicants and UK employers must read the Eligibility Criteria section to ensure that the applicant can meet the minimum eligibility requirements for the MTI, for GMC registration and for the Tier 5 visa.

 What is the Medical Training Initiative?

-The Medical Training Initiative (MTI) is designed to enable a small number of International Medical Graduates (IMGs) to enter the UK and undertake a period of specialist training for up to two years, before returning to their home country.
+The RCR’s MTI scheme is part of the national Medical Training Initiative (MTI).
+It is designed to allow a limited number of doctors to enter the UK from overseas, for a maximum of two years, to benefit from training and development in the NHS before returning to their home countries.